hot-glue-for-rails/hot-glue/README.md

 * Automatically reads your ActiveRecord models and relationships (make them before building your scaffolding!)
 * Create-read-update-delete (CRUD) with pagination (one day: sorting & searching)
 * Excellent tool for prototyping and hackathons, but a knowledge of Rails is needed.
-* Nest your routes model-by-model for built-in poor man's authentication.
+* Nest your routes model-by-model for built-in poor man's access control.
 (Customers have_many :invoices; Invoices have_many :line_items; etc)
 * Plays nicely with Devise, but you can implement your own current_user object instead.
 * Kaminari for pagination.
 * Create specs automatically along with the controllers.